 Conception and design: EZ, LM, GD, AS, and CT.
 In vitro experiments and data analyses: EZ, LM, TS, T-PS, AM, GM-N, OK, GM, and PV.
 Medical in silico experiments and data analyses: EZ, PV, JZ, GD, AS, LM, AH, and GA.
-Drafting and/or revising the manuscript for important intellectual content: EZ, LM, CT, GM, GD, T-PS, and AS.
+EZ wrote the manuscript.
+Correction of the manuscript: EZ, PV, LM, CT, GM, GD, T-PS, and AS.
 All the authors reviewed and finally approved the manuscript.

 Conflict of Interest Statement